himelbrand/mobx-react-navigation-store/DOCS.md

     initNavigatorName:'MainNavigator'//initial navigator on first run or after using the logout function }

-NavigationStore.setNavigators(navigators,settings) //this should happen in the .then of the hydrate function, as seen in the main readme.md
+NavigationStore.setNavigators(navigators,settings,false) //this should happen in the .then of the hydrate function, as seen in the main readme.md
 ```

 ### goBack(needAction:boolean)